skenderidis/nginx-gitops/README.md

 With Git at the center, your entire NGINX infrastructure becomes repeatable, testable, and modular.
 DevOps teams can promote changes through environments (dev → stage → prod) just like application code.
 And the infrastructure team retains control over quality, security, and compliance through automation gates and code review.

-### 🧩 Part 3: Abstracting Configuration with YAML CRDs — Making NGINX Developer-Friendly
+### 🧩 Part 3: Abstracting Configuration with YAML — Making NGINX Developer-Friendly
 Let’s be honest—writing raw NGINX configuration can be intimidating.
 Directives are powerful, but they come with a steep learning curve and are prone to subtle syntax errors.
 Worse, they often require deep expertise that doesn’t scale across teams.

 This is why abstraction matters.
 Inspired by the Kubernetes CRD model, we created a YAML-based, declarative schema for describing NGINX configuration.
 Think of it as a Virtual Server Custom Resource Definition—a high-level way to define what you want, without needing to write the underlying config by hand.